Skip to main content

 Step 1: Run the same intake flow every time.
 Keep scope controls high in the README, not buried below setup commands.
 Use the same four labels every time: In scope, Out of scope, Assumptions, and Change-request path.
 Add one enforceable rule: Do not start out-of-scope work before written approval.
 Then make approval auditable in one line: where the request is filed, who approves it, and where approval is recorded.

 Step 2: Separate ownership, license grant, and reuse rights.
 Do not collapse these into one vague ownership sentence.
-State: who owns project-specific deliverables, what license applies to repository contents, and what reuse rights apply to your pre-existing components.
-If language is not verified, use a placeholder such as Add counsel-reviewed clause after verification and point to the governing agreement or LICENSE file.
+State: who owns project-specific deliverables, what license applies to repository contents, and what reuse rights apply to your pre-existing components only when those details are verified.
+If language is not verified, say the exact wording must come from the governing agreement, LICENSE file, counsel note, or approved project record before use.

 Step 3: Check that README rules match repo behavior.
 Compare your written process with what the repository shows in practice.
 In GitHub's latest commit area, a merged entry like "Merge pull request #42" is a concrete change-control artifact you can audit against your stated review path.
 If your README requires review but the visible history does not reflect that path, fix the mismatch first.